rajvardhan0914/qhack/README.md

 # 🚗 EV Safety System using QNX RTOS

 ## 📌 Overview
 This project implements a real-time automotive safety system using QNX RTOS.
 It integrates multiple subsystems such as Driver Monitoring System (DMS), Battery & Motor Monitoring, and Obstacle Detection to ensure safe vehicle operation.
 A central control process collects events from all subsystems and makes priority-based decisions in real time.
-A Python dashboard is used for visualization.

 ## 🧠 System Architecture
 DMS Process, Battery Process, and Obstacle Process run independently and communicate with a central Control Process using QNX message passing.
-The Control Process evaluates all incoming events and executes the highest-priority action.
-A Python-based UI displays system states and decisions.
+The Control Process evaluates all incoming events and executes the highest-priority action.0

 ## ⚙️ Tech Stack
 - C (QNX RTOS) – Real-time backend